 The bright colors are something we liked very much too but on the flipside if the luggage is handled extremely rough, scratches can be seen quite easily.

-For those who embrace a minimalist style and would like something highly durable, the Coolife set will really serve you well.
+For those who embrace a minimalist style and would like something that's super affordable then the Coolife is definitely one to consider.

 Size: 20", 24", 28"